Undergraduate Nursing Program

 The Brigham Young University College of Nursing is fully approved by the Utah State Board of Nursing

 and offers a baccalaureate program leading to a Bachelor of Science degree.
-The baccalaureate degree program in
+The baccalaureate degree

 All students completing the Bachelor of Science program are eligible to sit for the National